Geography Summer Research Awards (GSRAs) for BIPOC* undergraduate students

 *Black, Indigenous, Persons of Colour

-GSRAs are full-time, 16-week-long, paid ($7000) internships that will place students in a lab (virtually for 2021) or in the field (if travel conditions permit) to conduct hands-on research (see special considerations for Covid-19 below).
+GSRAs are full-time, 16-week-long, paid ($7500) internships that will place students in a lab or in the field to conduct hands-on research (see special considerations for Covid-19 below).
 No research experience is necessary; however, students should make contact with a Geography faculty member who agrees to supervise the student.
 Applicants will be evaluated based predominantly on an essay, and a faculty member’s commitment.
-For details on the application process, see the section "How to Apply" below
+To access the Application form and get more information, go to this website.

 Value and duration:

 When: Geography BIPOC GSRAs have to be held during the Summer term (May through August).

 Students: Students who self-identify as BIPOC* and are completing a BSc or BASc with major in Geography or Sustainability, Science and Society (SSS) are eligible to apply.
 Students should have a GPA of at least 3.0, and need to have identified a faculty member who will agree to supervise their summer project.